sophieolson/BMMB852-Olson/WEEK_6/README.md

 # Week 6 assignment- Short Read alignments

 This homework is based on the Staphylococcus aureus paper.
-The other file in this folder is a Makefile which contains all code used in this assignemnt.
+The other file in this folder is a Makefile which contains all code used in this assignment.

 The make file includes code for obtaining the stapyhlococcus genome as well as downloading sequencing reads from SRA.

 ## Obtaining the genome

+'''

+make genome ACC=NC_007793.1

+'''

-The target genome: contains code needed to downlaod the reference genome using the accession number ACC=NC_007793.1. using seqkit to look at the stats of the genome, this is the out put
+Contains code needed to downlaod the reference genome using the accession number ACC=NC_007793.1. using seqkit to look at the stats of the genome, this is the out put

 <pre> mkdir -p refs/
 bio fetch NC_007793.1 --format fasta > refs/Staphylococcus_aureus.fa